Doxepin: Approvals

 The oral formulations of doxepin are FDA-approved for the treatment of depression and sleep-maintenance insomnia, and its topical formulations are FDA-approved the short-term management for some itchy skin conditions.
 In Australia and the United Kingdom, the only licensed indications are in the treatment of major depression and pruritus in eczema.

 Research

 Antihistamine

 Cidoxepin is under development by Elorac, Inc. for the treatment of chronic urticaria (hives).
 As of 2017, it is in phase II clinical trials for this indication.
 The drug was also under investigation for the treatment of allergic rhinitis, atopic dermatitis, and contact dermatitis, but development for these indications was discontinued.

 Headache

-Doxepin was under development by Winston Pharmaceuticals in an intranasal formulation for the treatment of headache.
-As of August 2015, it was in phase II clinical trials for this indication.
+Doxepin is under development by Winston Pharmaceuticals in an intranasal formulation for the treatment of headache.
+As of August 2015, it is in phase II clinical trials for this indication.

 Neuropathic pain

-As of 2017, there was no good evidence that topical doxepin was useful to treat localized neuropathic pain.
+As of 2017, there is no good evidence that topical doxepin is useful to treat localized neuropathic pain.